New Hampshire winner of $559M Powerball jackpot a mystery

 MERRIMACK, N.H.
-(AP) — Lottery officials say no one has come forward yet to claim the lone Powerball ticket sold in New Hampshire that matched all six numbers for a $559.7 million jackpot.
+(AP) — No one has come forward yet to claim the lone Powerball ticket sold in New Hampshire that matched all six numbers for a $559.7 million jackpot, lottery officials said Monday.

 The winning Powerball numbers drawn Saturday night were 12-29-30-33-61 and Powerball 26.